Last news in Fakti

 Many think this way.
 Among them is US President Donald Trump, who, upon taking office in his new term, announced that there are only two sexes.
 A similar opinion was shared by the leader of the German Christian Democrats, Friedrich Merz, during his debate against the current Chancellor Olaf Scholz.

 XX chromosomes = female, XY chromosomes = male.
 We are taught in school that this is how gender is created.
-People with XX chromosomes usually form a vagina, uterus and ovaries in the womb.
+People with XX chromosomes usually develop a vagina, uterus and ovaries in the womb.
 XY creates a penis and testicles.

 This raises the question of how correct it is to determine sex after birth, as is currently done, solely on the basis of its visible external characteristics?